Want a Nonprofit Job? Change Your Resume in These 3 Ways

 More people than ever want to work at jobs that will change the world.

-But they might not understand just how significant nonprofit work is.
-Recent data revealed that the nonprofit sector of the economy accounts for more than ten percent of all employment in the US.
+But they might not understand how significant nonprofit work is.
+According to data from the Bureau of Labor Statistics, the nonprofit sector of the economy accounts for more than ten percent of all employment in the US.
+The term "nonprofit" covers a lot of ground though.
+The IRS lists 29 types of nonprofit organizations.

 However, potential do-gooders should look for jobs in one particular area of nonprofit work.
 That would be charitable nonprofits, officially 501(c)(3) organizations.
 Fortunately, there are plenty of these nonprofits.
 Specifically, two out of three nonprofit organizations are charitable ones.